andyburris/pebble-setup/README.md

 # Pebble Development Setup

 After the shutdown of CloudPebble, developing apps for Pebble has been much harder, especially on Windows machines.
 However, using Windows Subsystem for Linux, this is entirely possible.
-Additionally, due to some broken links on the [developer.rebble.io](https://developer.rebble.io/) page, the general instructions for installation are hard to find, so this post will also serve as a host for the instructions for Mac and Linux as well.
+Additionally, due to some broken links on the [developer.rebble.io](https://developer.rebble.io/) page, the general instructions for installation are hard to find and sometimes outdated, so this guide will also serve as a host for the instructions for Mac and Linux as well.

 # Linux/Windows